-The map on page 4 identifies National Grid's service territory.
+The map on page 5 identifies National Grid's service territory.
 The Eastern Division includes the Capital and Northeast Regions and provides service to electric and gas customers.
 The Central Division includes the Mohawk, Central, and Northern Regions and also includes electric and gas service.
-The Western Division includes the Frontier and Western Regions (the Western Region was formerly two separate regions known as the Genesee and Southwest Regions) and provides electric service only.
+The Western Division includes the Frontier and Genesee and Southwest Regions.